-- 6. The two exceptions in subsection (b) to the non-transferability concept attempt to define situations in which the basis of this policy are not present or offended by a general rule allowing assignment.
-The first, mass market licenses, indicates the fact that in a mass market environment the licensor has essentially chosen not to be concerned about the identity of the particular licensee, but rather places the information out to the general public.
-In the second exception, federal law rules relating to first sales apply and allow the owner of a copy to distribute that copy, presumably along with the right to use/ copy that work in the case of computer software.
-See 17 USC '117. - Subsection (d) states a rule on the effectiveness or ineffectiveness of transfers of non-exclusive license rights by a licensee that makes the transfer ineffective unless authorized by this section.
+- 6. The three exceptions in subsection (b) situations in which the basis of this policy are not present.
+The first deals with the case of actual consent.
+The second, mass market licenses, indicates the fact that in a mass market environment the licensor has essentially chosen not to be concerned about the identity of the particular licensee, but rather places the information out to the general public.
+In the third exception, federal law rules relating to first sales apply and allow the owner of a copy to distribute that copy, presumably along with the right to use/copy that work in the case of computer software.
+See 17 USC § 117. - Subsection (d) states a rule on the effectiveness or ineffectiveness of transfers of non-exclusive license rights by a licensee that makes the transfer ineffective unless authorized by this section.
 Given the carve outs for mass market and owned-copy transactions in subsection (b), this rule carries forward the federal policy and the underlying personal nature of the non-exclusive licensee's rights.
 Cases such as Everex indicate not only that the attempted assignment violates contract provisions, but that it is invalid without the licensor's consent.
 The Ninth Circuit in Everex indicated that federal law sets out a bright line test invalidating the transfer without consent and entirely independent of whether there was (or was not) actual impact on the licensor's interests.
 The predominant interest here focuses on the licensor's intellectual property rights and control of to whom the intellectual property is given.
 Article 2A, dealing with tangible property, makes the contrary assumption in 2A-303(5), but would generally enable a lessor to cancel the lease because of the transfer.
 Under the intellectual property regime that governs here, that additional step is not warranted and may be barred by existing case law.
 It is important to recognize, however, that the net effect of this section and the parallel rule in Section 2B-503 is to increase significantly the transferability of licensee rights.